javalent/obsidian-leaflet/README.md

 If layer icon is on, the icon be moved around the base icon by clicking and dragging, to customize where the icon is layered.
 If <kbd>Shift</kbd> is held while moving the icon, it will snap to the midlines.

 # Version History

+## 1.1.0

+-   Maps now recalculate their sizing when the window is resized

 ## 1.0.0